MicrosoftDocs/bot-docs/articles/bot-design-user-experience.md

 In some cases, a user may be **answering a very specific question**.
-For example, if the bot asks, "What is your name?", the user may answer with text that specifies only the name, e.g., "John", or with a sentence, e.g., "My name is John".
+For example, if the bot asks, "What is your name?", the user may answer with text that specifies only the name, "John", or with a sentence, "My name is John".
-By asking specific questions, a bot lessens the scope of potential responses that it might reasonably receive, thereby decreasing the complexity of the logic that's needed to parse and understand the response.
+Asking specific questions reduces the scope of potential responses that the bot might reasonably receive, which decreases the complexity of the logic necessary to parse and understand the response.
 For example, consider the following broad, open-ended question: "How are you feeling?".
-Understanding the many permutations of potential answers to such a question is a very complex task.
+Understanding the many possible permutations of potential answers to such a question is a very complex task.
-In contrast, specific questions such as "Are you feeling pain, yes/no?", "Where are you feeling pain, chest/head/members?", etc. would likely prompt specific answers that a bot can parse and understand without needing to implement natural language understanding.
+In contrast, specific questions such as "Are you feeling pain? yes/no" and "Where are you feeling pain? chest/head/arm/leg" would likely prompt more specific answers that a bot can parse and understand without needing to implement natural language understanding.

 > [!TIP]